cs573-24s/a1-ghd3/README.md

 The idea of this project is entirely taken from this map, and at first a lot of the code was used.
 But there are major alterations from the source material.
 First, I was no longer able to rely on the US mapping code support so that invalidated a lot of code right away.
 But I mainly chose this one because I was frustrated with its failings as a design.

 design flaws:\n
--after clicking on a state, you had to pan to find a non-state area to click and reset to the full map.\n -dragging has no limits, can drag as far as you like into the void.\n -after zooming in, if you moved your cursor sideways and zoomed out, the FOV would be in one of the oceans.
-(This was the most frustrating)\n
+-after clicking on a state, you had to pan to find a non-state area to click and reset to the full map.
+-dragging has no limits, can drag as far as you like into the void.
+-after zooming in, if you moved your cursor sideways and zoomed out, the FOV would be in one of the oceans.
+(This was the most frustrating)

 As I fixed all of these issues, I believe I have fullfilled the requirements of making my project unique from its source.